Please use the menu below to navigate the article sections:

 RDS is a managed service and you do not have access to the underlying EC2 instance (no root access).

-The RDS service includes the following:
+The Amazon RDS managed service includes the following:

 - Security and patching of the DB instances.

 - Automated backup for the DB instances.